gu-lseg/intro-to-programming/source/names.rst

       File "<stdin>", line 1, in <module>
     NameError: name 'the_holy_grail' is not defined

-These types of errors usually mean a typo.
+These types of errors often mean a typo.

 Visualising Namespace
 ---------------------